oracle/rwloadsim/rwl/src/SOURCES.md

 Some enum's are declared and used as such primarily to aid debugging.
 The actual typedefs for the oracle data types are implictly there via the include of oci.h.

-The are macros bit(), bis(),and bic() that respectively test, set and clear bits.
+There are macros bit(), bis(),and bic() that respectively test, set and clear bits; they probably ought to be renamed to rwlbit, rwlbis, rwlbic.

 Some standard routines (in the POSIX) sense are replaced by macros, e.g. strcpy isn't used in code, in stead rwlstrcpy is.
 Currently, they are just macros, but this allows for later changes if needed.
-Note specifically that rwlstrncpy is _not_ just a macro to strncpy;
+Note specifically that strncpy is _not_ used by rwloadsim.
+In stead, there is a routine named rwlstrnncpy that behaves like strcpy if the result fits (i.e. it copies until and incuding the null character), but if the result does not fit, it copies n characters including the final null.
-it is a real routine that makes sure the result is always null terminated.
+So the result is always null terminated and characters beyond the null are never copied.

-There is a macro RWL_OWN_MALLOC that can be defined;
+There is a macro RWL_OWN_MALLOC that may be defined;
-if present wrapper code around calloc() and free() makes lots of checking for underwrite, overwrite, etc.
+if present, wrapper code around calloc() and free() makes lots of checking for underwrite, overwrite, etc.
 However, this cost CPU, so RWL_OWN_MALLOC is unset by default.
-If set, also compile with -O0 in stead of -O3.
+If set, also compile with -O0 in stead of -O3, as the optimizer completely messes up the carefully written patterns used to verify rwlmalloc/rwlfree are properly used.
-It hasn't been used since the very early development, so it is unlikely it will actually work.
+It has not been used for a long time and should probably be replaced by some other memory allocation verification tool.

 Note that compilation is done with -W -Wall -Wextra -Wconversion and therefore e.g. all casts must be explicit.
-ALWAYS fix warnings!
+Do _always_ fix warnings!

 ## General comments